Flags - Etiquette and Information

 Some Examples of Islands with National 'Parent' Flags

-The French Courtesy Flag may cover e.g. Saint Martin, Saint Barthelemy, Guadeloupe, Martinique, French Society Islands, French Polynesia, New Caledonia and Nouméa - N.B. this list is not exhaustive.
+The French Courtesy Flag may cover, e.g. Saint Martin, Saint Barthelemy, Guadeloupe, Martinique, French Society Islands, French Polynesia, New Caledonia and Nouméa - N.B.
+This list is not exhaustive.

 The Chile Courtesy Flag may cover Easter Island.